JWardee/wp-mail-catcher/readme.txt

 = 1.5.0 =

-- New: Added BuddyPress support
+- New: Added beta BuddyPress support
 - New: Can now auto delete messages that are over a specific age
 - Fix: Minute/seconds being slightly off in export